sst/guide/_chapters/add-a-create-note-api.md

 };
 ```

-Here we are using the promise form of the DynamoDB methods.
-It will make our code a lot easier to read.
-And we are exposing the DynamoDB client methods that we are going to need in this guide.
+Here we are creating a convenience object that exposes the DynamoDB client methods that we are going to need in this guide.

 {%change%} Also create a `libs/handler-lib.js` file with the following.